uva-responsibleai/fall-24/fairness/feb-21.md

 It is not fair use if “may serve as a market substitute for the original.”, it is not the case for AI training as the product is not the data itself but a model.
 Apart from that if fair use is widely adopted, there will not be a licensing market as it would still be favorable to big tech companies.

+## Limited Liability Under Title VII In Most Cases
+Title VII poses several challenges with respect to trying to reduce discriminatory outcomes from data mining.
+Most notably, liability for discrimination from data mining would be difficult due to  the common situation of not having discriminatory intent, or “disparate intent”.
+For example, if the data reflects historical patterns of prejudice, if there is no intention to harm, Title VII may hold that data mining is a justifiable business necessity if the outcome is predictive of future employment outcomes.
+From a technical aspect as well, every step in the data mining process (defining target variable, labeling and collecting training data, using feature selection, making decisions on the basis of the resulting model) could potentially result in discriminatory outcomes for protected classes, so identifying intent somewhere in the pipeline would be a formidable challenge.
+Rather, under Title VII, potential triggers of liability would include “disparate impact” (discriminatory effects without intent), or “disparate treatment” (data mining systems treat everyone differently).
+Another solution, however, rather than relying solely on the letter of the law and enforcement agencies, rests on the employers themselves through means such as education.
+For example, employers may not be aware of the technological underpinnings of data mining and the potential for discrimination.

 ## Government Reaction

 # Critical Analysis